Siphon880gh/ga4-nodejs-backend/context-api.md

 - **Health Checks**: Implement health check endpoints
 - **Alerting**: Set up alerts for critical errors and performance issues

-The API system provides a robust, secure, and scalable foundation for integrating Google Search Console data into other applications while maintaining the full functionality of the CLI interface.
+The API system provides a robust, secure, and scalable foundation for integrating Google Analytics 4 data into other applications while maintaining the full functionality of the CLI interface.